 But all in all, I must admit that this is one of the most appealing vintage watches that were offered last month at Baselworld 2011.
-It stays on par with the gorgeous Tag Heuer Monaco Vintage Chronograph (Ref.
-CAW211B.FC6241) watch.
+It stays on par with the gorgeous 2011 Monaco Vintage Chronograph (Ref.
+CAW211B.FC6241).

 I wonder if this trend will continue next year.
-I really like this stream of “re-editions” hitting the market.
+I like this flow of “re-editions” hitting the market.

 Photos: TAG Heuer

-Movement: Automatic, Calibre 36, rapid date correction, Swiss Made
+Movement: Automatic, Calibre 36 (base caliber Zenith El Primero 400,) rapid date correction, Swiss Made

 Movement decoration: Cotes de Geneve